netsec-ethz/rains/design-zonefile-format.md

 ## Format

-A zone file contains an entry or a sequence of entries.
-An entry typically starts on a new line.
-Each entry consists of several items depending on the type as specified below.
-At least one white space (space, tab, return) acts as a delimiter between items.
+A zone file contains a section or a sequence of sections.
+A section typically starts on a new line.
+Each section consists of several elements.
+At least one white space (space, tab, return) acts as a delimiter between elements.
 A comment starts with a ";" (semicolon) which results in the rest of the line being ignored by the parser.
 Empty lines are allowed anywhere in the file, with or without comments.

-An entry is either a zone, a shard or an assertion.
-Parentheses "()", brackets "[]" and types (type name between semicolons e.g. :ip4:) are static terms.
+Parentheses "()", brackets "[]" and types (type name between semicolons e.g.
+:ip4:) are static terms.
 Each term starting with a lowercase character stands for an arbitrary string value.
-The meaning of this value is specified in the rains data model.
+The meaning of this value is specified in the RAINS data model.
 (TODO CFE should we specify the string representation per type? e.g. public key in hexadecimal while port in decimal etc.) Similar to regex we use the following special characters which are not part of the syntax.

 - "{}" to group terms (as parenthesis are part of the syntax)
 - "|" either term on the left or term on the right (not both)